finn-no/ios-handbook/ONBOARDING_PROJECT.md

 # Onboarding project

 Welcome to the FINN iOS team.
 We have a project prepared for you to get used to some of the decisions we've taken as well to get feedback on them.
+Don't use third-party libraries unless they are yours.

 Some of the topics that you'll cover here are:
 - Code style